Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 }
 ~~~

 We have two options.
 Add a new endpoint with `/images/post` and make the client use that, or modify the existing one.

 The new client code has the advantage that it could fall back to submitting the old way if the new endpoint isn't available.
 The old client code though doesn't have this advantage so we can't change the way our code works right now.
 Consider this.
 You have 90 servers.
 You do a slow paced rolling update.
 That will take out servers one step at a time doing an update.
 If an update lasts around a minute, that will take around one and a half hours to complete (not counting any parallel updates).

 During that time, some of your servers will run the new code and some will run the old one.
 Calls are load balanced, thus you have no control over what server is hit.
 If a client is trying to do a call the new way but hits an old server the client would fail.
 The client could try a fallback, but since you eliminated the old version it will not succeed unless it, by chance, hits a server with the new code (assuming no sticky sessions are set).

 Also, once all your servers are updated, an old client will not be able to use your service any longer at all.

 Now, you could argue that you don't want to keep around old versions of your code forever.
 And that is true in some sense.
-That's why, what we are going to do, is modify the old code, to simply call the new code with some slight augmentation.
+That's why, what we are going to do, is modify the old code, to simply call the new code with some slight augmentations.
 This way, old code is not kept around.
-Once all clients have been migrated, the code can simply be deleted without any trouble.
+Once all clients have been migrated, the code can simply be deleted without any problems.

 #### New Endpoint

-This basically means that I'm adding a new route method:
+Let's add a new route method:

 ~~~go
 ...